aabbtree77/schatzhauser/README.md

 ## schatzhauser

-This is a Go backend (BaaS) to add users and storage to frontend via REST API.
-KISS, DIY, YAGNI, [DOTADIW](https://dotadiw.com/).
+This is a Go backend to add users and storage to frontend via REST API.

 Slow down and enjoy Go.

 The following works already (some polishing will continue):